PHGameStudio/phgamestudio.github.io/indie-archive.md

 [Hyperbolica (Windows)](https://mega.nz/file/wWcxSCIZ#QeCsUCYvQfUv286zdrDB0sc-BrIbEkvQruQ917l4sDA)

-Use Crossover to run exes on Mac, use Steam or wine for Linux use mac on mac too.
+Use Crossover to run exes on Mac, use Steam or wine for Linux

+Download Crossover for mac [here](https://www.macbed.com/crossover-25-1/)